The Regularised Inertial Dean-Kawasaki equation: discontinuous Galerkin approximation and modelling for low-density regime: Introduction

+We propose modelling modifications to \eqref{ridk} that lead to positive density profiles.
+The most promising one (see Subsection \ref{sec:RIDK-switch}) is concerned with separating the time scale of density and momentum density, and speeding up the dynamics of the latter in the low density regime.
+This results in excessive momentum (which may lead to negativity) to quickly dissipate.
+Explicitly, we consider the modified system in $(\rho,\vec J)$

-where $D_0>0, \tau>0$, and $\varphi_\tau$ is a function smoothly transitioning from value zero (on the $(-\infty,\tau/2)$ interval) to value one (on the $(\tau, \infty)$ interval).
-Effectively, $\mbox{Mod}_1$ (respectively, $\mbox{Mod}_2$) weighs (respectively, switches between) the wave-like \eqref{ridk} model and a standard heat equation.
-We illustrate the effectiveness of both modifications at preserving the positivity of the density.
-For $\mbox{Mod}_2$, we also provide a rigorous proof of positivity; nevertheless, this setting is so far limited by the lack of a well-posedness theory.
+where $\rho^+ \coloneq \max\{\rho,0\}$ and $\varphi_\tau$ is a function smoothly transitioning from value zero (on the $(-\infty,\tau/2)$ interval) to value one (on the $(\tau, \infty)$ interval).
+We discuss the extent to which \eqref{Mod} preserves positivity of the density.
+In particular, we provide a maximum principle-based argument that guarantees non-negativity (nevertheless, this setting is so far limited by the lack of a well-posedness theory), discuss associated numerical approximations, and show relevant simulations.
 Several related open questions are discussed.

+In a second approach, instead of speeding up the momentum dynamics, we add extra diffusion to the density evolution.
+This approach appears to be less successful and numerical simulations suggest strong dependence of the results on the size of the added diffusion.
+A brief discussion in given in Subsection \ref{sec:ridk-mix-coeff}.

 Finally, we present a two-dimensional example with two populations of reacting/diffusing agents; specifically, we set up the corresponding RIDK dynamics, and compare its behaviour with that of the agents' system: this example follows the setting of the over-damped counterpart treated in \cite{helfmann2021interacting}.